Coherent-Partners/spark-ts-sdk/docs/folders.md

 await spark.folders.create('my-folder');
 ```

-Alternatively, you can pass in the following parameters as an `object`, which
+Alternatively, you can provide the following parameters as an `object`, which
 will create a folder with some additional information.

 | Property          | Type                       | Description                                             |